addiscent/vagrant-ruby-rails/README.md

 ### Using "vagrant-ruby-git"

-Not much can be said here about how to use Ruby, the Gems, RVM, Git, and the other usual suspects, such as the tools which come with Ubuntu.
+Not much can be said here about how to use Ruby, the Gems, RVM, Git, and the other usual suspects, such as the tools which come with _Ubuntu_.
 Those subjects are better covered elsewhere.
 But a few points unique to this particular project warrant some elaboration.

-Note that, above, you "went inside" the guest vbox using "vagrant ssh", to verify the success of the build and the versions of its components.
+Note that, using the instructions above, you "went inside" the guest vbox using "vagrant ssh", to verify the success of the build and the versions of its components.
 If you are not still there in your terminal, let's go back in there again, and do some exploring.

 Starting from within the "vagrant-ruby" directory, in your regular host terminal shell, enter the command :

         vagrant ssh